Graduate and Professional Education

 USC is a major research university providing diverse academic programs.
 As such it has evolved into a complex organization.
 The basic underlying principle in its organization is simple: groups of faculty with similar areas of knowledge and interest are grouped together to form departments or schools.
 The faculty in these units work together in determining the courses to be offered, requirements for degrees, and the content and rationale underlying their curricula.

 In practice, the organization becomes more complex.
 Certain areas of study are based on broad areas of knowledge which need to draw faculty from several departments.
-The following list of undergraduate and graduate degrees provides a guide to the organization of USC.
+The following list of undergraduate and graduate degrees provides a guide to the organization of graduate study at USC.
 The index includes all degrees offered, and the school which administers the degree.

 At USC, the Master of Science degree is normally given for study in the natural sciences and engineering.
 Some of the Master of Science degree programs and several specialized master's degree programs are also under the jurisdiction of the Graduate School.

 Other master's degrees are granted by USC for proficiency in professional fields.
-These professional master's degrees are not conferred by the Graduate School.
+These professional master's degrees are not generally conferred by the Graduate School.

 Each school may provide programs for several types of degree objectives in similar areas of study.
 For example, the Thornton School of Music provides curricula for the Master of Arts with a major in early music performance and also offers Master of Music degree programs.
 These many shades of distinction between the types of degrees offered are to provide flexibility to students.
 Students must select degree objectives based on consideration of what will best prepare them for the career or further study they wish to pursue.